 You can feed this in a couple of ways:

-- You can feed this on its own as part of a balanced diet on a once to twice monthly basis.
-We do not encourage to use a complementary diet more often than this.
+- You can feed this on its own as part of a balanced diet on a once to twice-monthly basis.
+We do not encourage to use of complementary food as a stand-alone meal more often than this.

 - If you are used to feeding kibble and/or tinned food, the best way to use it is to add it daily to their diet as an incredibly pure nutritional topper.

 Below is an image taken from our website that shows our organic/wild ingredients and nutritional lab results.

 Below, we are going to cherry-pick three ingredients from the image above and give you some insight into why we selected them for this complementary plant-based topper.

 This seaweed species is packed full of iodine, which may help support your dog’s thyroid.
 Thyroid health is essential because the thyroid is the secondary “Master Gland.”
 It controls the body systematically.